15 Best Things To Do In Japan: What To Do For Fun In Japan

 One of the best winter day trips you can do from Tokyo is to visit the Snow Monkey Park near Nagano.

-This is a long day trip (ideally it’s better to do as a 2 day trip), but you get to hang out with Japanese snow monkeys in the mountains and watch them soak in the natural hot springs.
+This is a long day trip if you’re coming from Tokyo, so ideally it’s better to do as a 2 day trip, but you get to hang out with Japanese snow monkeys in the mountains and watch them soak in the natural hot springs!

 The monkeys are hilarious to watch, and photo ops are endless.
-There’s a bit of easy hiking required, but the snowy view along the way is one of the best parts of the trip.
+It’s great for kids.
+There’s a bit of easy hiking required, but the snowy views along the way are one of the best things about the trip.

 Read More: Jigokudani Monkey Park